zBritva/PowerBI-visuals-docs/RVisualTutorial/TutorialFunnelPlot/README.md

 * Now edit the _"src\visual.ts"_ file.

-his file is written in TypeScript.
+This file is written in TypeScript.
 You may find this part a little confusing, especially if you are not familiar with JavaScript / TypeScript.
 Don't worry, it is possible to use this example as a template.

 To follow the changes in TypeScript, search for the commented blocks: